How India allegedly deported 40 Rohingya refugees by forcing them into Andaman Sea

 Thomas Andrews, the United Nations Special Rapporteur on the situation of human rights in Myanmar, in a statement said that “the idea that Rohingya refugees have been cast into the sea from naval vessels is nothing short of outrageous”.
 He described these as “unconscionable, unacceptable acts”.

-On Thursday, the United Nations announced an inquiry into these allegations by Andrews.
+On Thursday, the United Nations expert announced an inquiry into these allegations.

 Two Rohingya refugees in Delhi, whose family members were among the deported group, have filed a petition in the Supreme Court detailing the manner in which the deportations were conducted.
 They have urged that the deported refugees be brought back to Delhi and that no more Rohingya refugees be deported without due process.